rcherny/wf-hacks/readme.md

 But they're pretty cool in the meantime.

+## What is This?

+This is a collection of JavaScript snippets and CSS hacks I'm working on for adding / modifying the Workflowy user experience.

+I'm also collecting a number of helpful links at the moment (see below).

 ## Supporting Workflowy

 While Workflowy is free to use, I would encourage any user to [sign up for Workflowy Pro](https://workflowy.com/accounts/register/) and support the product going forwards.
 It's a minimal monthly charge and totally worth it (IMHO).